 10. Pamper and Spoil Her

+Send her out for a haircut, color, or blowout so she can feel a bit more refreshed and more like herself.
+Let her take over the remote control.
 Buy her some flowers to brighten her day, or get her a present for no reason.
-Send her out for a haircut, color, or blowout so she can feel refreshed and more like herself.
-Or, send her out to buy a new outfit or two!
-After having a baby, her maternity clothes won’t fit exactly right, and neither will her pre-pregnancy clothes, so having new items that fit properly can help her feel better about herself. 🙂
+Or send her out to buy a new outfit or two!
+After having a baby, her maternity clothes won’t fit exactly right, and neither will her pre-pregnancy clothes, which can leave moms feeling miserable with not much to wear.
+Having new items that fit well can help her feel better. 🙂

-Although dads can’t help with the actual breastfeeding, there are ways they can make the process easier for a new mom:
+Although dads can’t help with the actual breastfeeding, there are ways dads can make the breastfeeding process easier for a new mom:

-- Gather all the nursing materials: Ensure she has a breastfeeding pillow and everything she needs to breastfeed is nearby.
+- Gather all the nursing materials: Make sure she has a breastfeeding pillow and everything she needs to breastfeed is nearby.

 - Bring her a glass of water: She always needs to stay hydrated when breastfeeding.
 According to the Academy of Nutrition and Dietetics, moms should have about 16 cups of water daily.5